African Americans: General health

-African-Americans are more likely than White Americans to die due to health-related problems developed by alcoholism.
-Alcohol abuse is the main contributor to the top 3 causes of death among African Americans.
+African Americans are more likely than White Americans to die due to health-related problems developed by alcoholism.
+Alcohol abuse is the main contributor to the top three causes of death among African Americans.

 In December 2020, African Americans were less likely to be vaccinated against COVID-19 due to mistrust in the US medical system.
 From 2021 to 2022, there was an increase in African Americans who became vaccinated.
 Still, in 2022, COVID-19 complications became the third leading cause of death for African Americans.

 Violence is a major problem within the African American community.
-A report from the US Department of Justice states "In 2005, homicide victimization rates for Blacks were 6 times higher than the rates for Whites".
+A report from the US Department of Justice states "In 2005, homicide victimization rates for Blacks were more than six times as high as the rates for Whites".
 The report also found that "94% of Black victims were killed by Blacks."
 Of the nearly 20,000 recorded US homicides in 2022, African Americans made up the majority of offenders and victims despite making up less than 15% of the population.
-In 2024, all of the top 5 most dangerous US cities have a significant Black population and highly concerning Black-on-Black violent crime rate.
-Black males age 15–44 are the only race/sex category for which homicide is a top 5 cause of death.
-Black women are 3 times more likely to be killed by an intimate partner than White women.
-Black children are 3 times more likely to die due to parental abuse and neglect than White children.
+In 2024, all of the five most dangerous US cities have a significant Black population and highly concerning Black-on-Black violent crime rate.
+Black males age 15–44 are the only race/sex category for which homicide is a top-five cause of death.
+Black women are three times more likely to be killed by an intimate partner than White women.
+Black children are more than three times as likely to die due to parental abuse and neglect than White children.

 Sexual health

-According to the Centers for Disease Control and Prevention, African Americans have higher rates of sexually transmitted infections (STIs) compared to Whites, with 5 times the rates of syphilis and chlamydia, and 7.5 times the rate of gonorrhea.
+According to the Centers for Disease Control and Prevention, African Americans have higher rates of sexually transmitted infections (STIs) compared to Whites, with five times the rates of syphilis and chlamydia, and 7.5 times the rate of gonorrhea.

 The disproportionately high incidence of HIV/AIDS among African Americans has been attributed to homophobic influences, lack of condom usage, and lack of proper healthcare.
 The prevalence of HIV/AIDS among Black men is seven times higher than the prevalence for White men, and Black men are more than nine times as likely to die from HIV/AIDS-related illness than White men.
 The prevalence of HIV/AIDS among Black women is 20 times higher than White women, and Black women are more than 15 times as likely to die from HIV/AIDS-related illness than White women.